Adjoint Matching through the Lens of the Stochastic Maximum Principle in Optimal Control: Connecting Adjoint Matching to the Stochastic Maximum Principle

 \section{Connecting Adjoint Matching to the Stochastic Maximum Principle}

-Having established the adjoint matching losses as principled objectives in \Cref{sec:main_results} and reviewed the stochastic maximum principle in \Cref{sec:smp}, we now connect the two.
+Having established the adjoint matching losses as principled objectives in \Cref{sec:main_results} (building on the SMP review in \Cref{sec:smp}), we now connect the two.
 Recall that the results of \Cref{sec:main_results} are variational: they show that the lean AM loss has the correct critical points, so that any stationary control is optimal, but do not say whether the \emph{optimization dynamics} used to reach those critical points are themselves principled.
-We now formulate the MSA induced by the SMP in the $\sigma = \sigma(t)$ setting, and then show that the gradient flow of the lean AM loss coincides with a continuous-time version of this procedure.
+We now formulate the method of successive approximations (MSA) induced by the stochastic maximum principle (SMP) in the $\sigma = \sigma(t)$ setting, and then show that the gradient flow of the lean AM loss coincides with a continuous-time version of this procedure.